Janet RenoGovernment Official

 Died: 7 November 2016 (complications from Parkinson's Disease)

 Best known as: 78th Attorney General of the United States

-Extra credit: Reno suffers from Parkinson's Disease, a condition which causes her hands to shake but which has not disabled her...
-According to a 1993 New York Times profile, Reno is 6 feet 1.5 inches tall...
-Reno was Clinton's third choice for Attorney General; his first two choices, Zoe Baird and Kimba Wood, withdrew after revelations that each had hired an illegal immigrant as a nanny.
+Janet Reno was 6 feet 1.5 inches tall, according to a 1993 New York Times profile.
+ABC News described her as 6’2″ tall in their 2016 obituary… Janet Reno was Bill Clinton’s third choice for Attorney General; his first two choices, Zoe Baird and Kimba Wood, withdrew after revelations that each had hired an illegal immigrant as a nanny.

 Copyright © 1998-2017 by Who2?, LLC.
 All rights reserved.